 Spoilers for A Killing Cold and the Ending Explained

-To protect readers who HATE being spoiled you will need to log in with your email or social media account.
-By doing so, you will be added to my email list and receive awesome weekly updates about new books!
+SPOILERS BELOW!
+To protect readers who HATE being spoiled you will need to click on the blue “Show Me” box below and log in with a Grow account, Facebook, or Google.
+By doing so, you will be added to my email list and receive weekly updates about new books!
 For more information on why I protect my spoilers, please read this post!
-If you are having any issues PLEASE leave a comment as I want to help!
+If you are having any issues check this tutorial OR leave a comment below as I want to help!

 Thoughts?
 Opinions?
 Questions?
 Leave them in the comments and spoilers are fine!